California's System of Support

 Community Engagement Initiative Lead Agencies

-The Community Engagement Initiative External link opens in new window or tab.
-Lead Agency builds capacity in communities and LEAs and schools in order to expand successful community engagement practices statewide.
-More information can also be found on the California Collaborative for Educational Excellence External link opens in new window or tab. website.
+The Community Engagement Initiative Lead Agency builds capacity in communities and LEAs and schools in order to expand successful community engagement practices statewide.
+More information can also be found on the California Collaborative for Educational Excellence website.

 Comprehensive Literacy State Development Grant

-As part of the Comprehensive Literacy State Development Grant Program, the seven grantees, known as the Literacy Lead Agencies (LLA), work to build expertise in the priorities identified in the State Literacy Plan (PDF) through multi-year small-scale pilot projects with local districts.
+As part of the federal 2019 Comprehensive Literacy State Development Grant Program (CLSD), the seven grantees, known as the Literacy Lead Agencies (LLA), have worked to build expertise in the priorities identified in the State Literacy Plan (SLP) (PDF) through multi-year small-scale pilot projects with local districts.
 Each LLA is building professional learning networks and providing technical assistance to increase local capacity in implementing effective literacy instruction.
+The LLAs will sunset their grant work in September of 2025 after a no-cost time extension.
+California has recently been awarded a 2024 CLSD Grant, which will run from October 2024 through September 2029.
+During the new grant period, the SLP will be updated and revised, and a new grant competition will name LLAs in 2025.

 Educator Workforce Investment Grant Program